shingo78/OperationHub/README.md

 For an empty string, no limits are configured.
 For the values that can be set, see [c.DockerSpawner.mem_limit](https://jupyterhub-dockerspawner.readthedocs.io/en/latest/api/index.html#dockerspawner.DockerSpawner.mem_limit).

+**ADMIN_GROUPS**

+Authoritative list of user groups that determine jupyterhub admin access.

+The group names are separated by spaces.
+The default value is `wheel`.

 **CULL_ENABLE**

 If CULL_ENABLE is `yes` or `1`, enables culling idle single-user servers.
 The default value is `no`.